Facebook-f Instagram Linkedin

 Membership of the Australia & New Zealand College of Veterinary Scientists, is an official recognition of a veterinarian’s knowledge and experience in a designated field of veterinary science.
 Membership is an indication to the profession and the general public of an advanced practitioner, representing a middle-tier of knowledge, competence and experience in a specific area of veterinary practice.
 Membership is not a specialist qualification.
 Membership requires examination with members signified by post-nominals MANZCVS.

-Improve International Australia does imply any endorsement of this program by the Australian and New Zealand College of Veterinary Scientists nor any affiliation with the College.
+Improve International Australia does not imply any endorsement of this program by the Australian and New Zealand College of Veterinary Scientists nor any affiliation with the College.

 I’m not based in Australia/New Zealand can I still benefit from this program?